inkarkat/vim-CountJump/README.md

 ##### 1.60    27-Mar-2012
-- ENH: Allow motions that do not start with [ / ] and text objects that do not start with i / a by passing keys that begin with <Plug>.
+- ENH: Allow motions that do not start with [ / ] and text objects that do not start with i / a by passing keys that begin with &lt;Plug&gt;.
 With this, plugins using CountJump can offer the expected customizability.
-Since most users probably still prefer the default keys, it is recommended that plugins do not use <Plug> mappings from the start, but make the a:keyAfterBracket / a:inverseKeyAfterBracket / a:textObjectKey configurable via a g:PluginName\_mapping variable, and instruct users to set this to "<Plug>PluginName%s" and create their own mappings based on them, as described in CountJump-integration.
+Since most users probably still prefer the default keys, it is recommended that plugins do not use &lt;Plug&gt; mappings from the start, but make the a:keyAfterBracket / a:inverseKeyAfterBracket / a:textObjectKey configurable via a g:PluginName\_mapping variable, and instruct users to set this to "&lt;Plug&gt;PluginName%s" and create their own mappings based on them, as described in CountJump-integration.

 ##### 1.50    30-Aug-2011